 - I want to complete a marathon

-- I want to complete the six weeks of Spring into Action!
+- I want to complete one of The Anti-Burnout Club wellbeing courses

 With a goal, you tend to have something in mind that you want to accomplish in the future.
 Sometimes, we can set goals that seem far out of our reach or are just totally unrealistic.
 Other times, we work more on SMART goals that are measurable and achievable (more on those later).

 Or, if you like dictionary definitions, then a goal is:

 “The object of a person’s ambition or effort; an aim or desired result” according to the Oxford Dictionary.

 Okay, so if we know what a goal is, what exactly is an intention?
 I think intentions can be slightly harder to define and everyone will have their own take on it.
 When I think of intentions, I think of them as a way of being, a way of living; “Who Am I?” or “Who Will I Be?”

 We can set intentions when we wake up in the morning as to who we want to be that day or even set intentions before a yoga practice as to what we want to get out of the session.
 An intention is all about being in the present moment and taking part in the journey.